AndruXdev/shift-api/README.md

 8. Open Mailpit

-Mailpit is include in Docker setup and you can open it on http://localhost:8025 When shift is successfully created, the notification meail should appear there/
+Mailpit is include in Docker setup and you can open it on http://localhost:8025

+When shift is successfully created, the notification meail should appear there.

 9. Run tests